EU health policy seeks to give all people living in the EU access to high-quality healthcare. In particular, it aims to:

 The EU promotes healthier eating.

-Threats to public health are a permanent cause of concern for health authorities all over the world.
-The EU and its member countries work to build preparedness and response capacity (including early warning systems) to counter these threats – as in the case of the H1N1 ('swine flu') pandemic of 2009.
+The EU and its member countries are working to build preparedness and response capacity (including early warning systems) to counter public health threats – as in the case of the H1N1 ('swine flu') pandemic of 2009.

 Public health policy ensures cosmetics are safe to use.

-The European Medicines Agency (EMA), London coordinates the scientific evaluation of the quality, safety and efficacy of medicinal products.
+The European Medicines Agency (EMA) in London coordinates the scientific evaluation of the quality, safety and efficacy of medicinal products.

-The EU will spend €6bn on health research between 2007-13 under the Seventh Framework Programme for Research and Technological Development (FP7).
+The EU will spend €6bn on health research between 2007-13.
 The emphasis is on:

 People generally prefer to receive healthcare close to where they live, but sometimes it is easier or necessary to go to another EU country, for example where the nearest healthcare facility is just across the border in another country, or where specialist treatment is only available abroad.

-The EU Commission works closely with strategic partners such as the WHO within a global health policy framework which identifies six main challenges:
+The EU Commission works closely with strategic partners like the World Health Organisation to pursue a global health policy with six main challenges:

 Other key themes include: